The Jessup Room in the Library (main reading room on the first floor) will be inaccessible to readers from Monday 13th

 Oxford Wolfson David Thomas Graduate Scholarship in Ancient Documents

-The Oxford Wolfson David Thomas Graduate Scholarship in Ancient Documents is open to new students undertaking a DPhil with a topic focussing on papyrological and/or documentary evidence for the ancient world, with a preference for Greek and Latin papyrology and palaeography
+The Oxford Wolfson David Thomas Graduate Scholarship in Ancient Documents is open to new students undertaking a DPhil with a topic focussing on papyrological and/or documentary evidence for the ancient world, with a preference for Greek and/or Latin documentary papyri.

-The scholarship covers Tuition fees, College fees and a stipend at the UK Research Council (RCUK) rate.
-It is a joint scholarship with the Clarendon Fund.
+The scholarship covers course fees, college fees and a stipend at the UK Research Council (RCUK) rate.

 Eligible degree subjects